 Today’s F1 power units consist of a 1,6-liter V6 internal combustion turbo engine and the energy recovery system consists of MGU-H, MGU-K and batteries.
 The entire system is controlled by control electronics.

 As ERS system strength is limited to a maximum of 163 HP for 33.3 seconds in one lap, which means that for a total power of 1000 HP the engine itself must have at least 837 HP.

 - TECH: Power unit

-Auto Motor und Sport reports that the Mercedes power unit M08 EQ Power + develops the highest power of 949 HP while Ferrari has 15 HP less (934 HP).
+Auto Motor und Sport reports that the Mercedes power unit M08 EQ Power + develops the peak power of 949 HP while Ferrari has 15 HP less (934 HP).

-The third is Renault with a 42 HP gap to Mercedes (907 HP) while Honda with their latest specification of RA617H drive unit has 881 HP.
+The third is Renault with a 42 HP gap to Mercedes (907 HP) while Honda with their latest specification of RA617H power unit has 881 HP.